Fake News and Donald Trump’s War on Truth: Sonali Kolhatkar

 Posted on Feb 9, 2017

-The term “fake news” entered into popular usage very soon after the 2016 general election, when Donald Trump beat the predictions of most polls and won just enough Electoral College votes in swing states to tilt the results in his favor.
-Many shocked Americans looked for answers to explain how the unthinkable had happened.
+The term “fake news” entered into popular usage soon after the 2016 general election, when Donald Trump beat most poll predictions and won just enough Electoral College votes in swing states to tilt the results in his favor.
+Many shocked Americans looked for explanations for how the unthinkable had happened.

 One idea that jumped out was that some voters, particularly those who favored Trump, had been duped by fabricated reports sporting sensationalist headlines, specifically designed to be click-bait.
 Thus the idea of “fake news,” as an insidious and deeply out-of-control phenomenon with the power to sway elections, took hold.